-Students will take classes focusing on the Old and New Testaments, theology, church history, intercultural studies, preaching, spiritual formation, and apologetics.
-One of this major's greatest strengths is the faculty who are teaching you and journeying with you over the next 3-4 years.
+Students will take classes focusing on the Old and New Testaments, theology, church history, intercultural studies, preaching, spiritual formation and apologetics.
+One of this major's greatest strengths is the faculty, who are teaching you and journeying with you over the next three to four years.
 Our faculty have served abroad, been pastors, and some still are pastors.
 They are passionate about seeing you dive into the divine text and become empowered to serve while studying here at Grace and after graduation.

 Examples of courses in this major:

-An introduction to the Old Testament with special reference to background, historical setting, literary composition, theology and message.
-After successfully completing this course, the student should be able to demonstrate a knowledge of background issues which introduce one to the study of various concepts of the Old Testament, the historical milieu of each Old Testament book studied, the purpose and general content of each Old Testament book studied, the use of the Old Testament in modern ministry, and the foundation the Old Testament provides for the New Testament.
+An introduction to the Old Testament law and historical books with special reference to background, historical setting, literary composition, theology and message.
+After successfully completing this course, the student should be able to demonstrate a knowledge of the background issues that introduce the study of various concepts of the Old Testament, the historical milieu of each Old Testament book studied, the purpose and general content of each Old Testament book studied, the use of the Old Testament in modern ministry, and the foundation the Old Testament provides for the New Testament.

-This course introduces the New Testament with special reference to background, historical setting, literary composition, theology, and message.
-After successfully completing this course, the student should be able to demonstrate a knowledge of background issues which introduce one to the study of various concepts of the New Testament, the historical milieu of each New Testament book studied, the purpose and general content of each New Testament book studied, the relationship between the New and Old Testaments, and the use of the New Testament in modern ministry.
+This course introduces the New Testament with special reference to background, historical setting, literary composition, theology and message.
+After successfully completing this course, the student should be able to demonstrate a knowledge of the background issues that introduce the study of various concepts of the New Testament, the historical milieu of each New Testament book studied, the purpose and general content of each New Testament book studied, the relationship between the New and Old Testaments, and the use of the New Testament in modern ministry.

 The individuals who will challenge you to learn: